$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

-Second, we study two simple yet general complexity classes for relations, based on non-deter\-ministic logspace transducers (NL transducers), which provide a unifying framework for studying enumeration, counting and uniform generation.
-More specifically, given a finite alphabet $\Sigma$, an NL-transducer $M$ is a nondeterministic Turing Machine with input and output alphabet $\Sigma$, a read-only input tape, a write-only output tape and a work-tape of which, on input $x \in \Sigma^*$, only the first $O(\log(|x|))$ cells can be used.
-Moreover, a string $y \in \Sigma^*$ is said to be an output of $M$ on input $x$, if there exists a run of $M$ on input $x$ that halts in an accepting state with $y$ as the string in the output tape.
-Finally, assuming that all outputs of $M$ on input $x$ are denoted by $M(x)$, a relation of $R \subseteq \Sigma^* \times \Sigma^*$ is said to be accepted by $M$ if for every input $x$, it holds that $M(x) = \{ y \in \Sigma^* \mid (x,y) \in R\}$.
+Second, we study two simple yet general complexity classes for relations, based on non-deter\-ministic logspace transducers (NL-transducers), which provide a unifying framework for studying enumeration, counting and uniform generation.
+More specifically, an NL-transducer $M$ is a \review{non-deterministic} Turing Machine with input and output alphabet $\{0,1\}$, a read-only input tape, a write-only output tape and a work-tape of which, on input $x \in \{0,1\}^*$, only the first $O(\log(|x|))$ cells can be used.
+Moreover, a string $y \in \{0,1\}^*$ is said to be an output of $M$ on input $x$, if there exists a run of $M$ on input $x$ that halts in an accepting state with $y$ as the string in the output tape.
+Finally, assuming that all outputs of $M$ on input $x$ are denoted by $M(x)$, a relation $R \subseteq \{0,1\}^* \times \{0,1\}^*$ is said to be accepted by $M$ if for every input $x$, it holds that $M(x) = \{ y \in \{0,1\}^* \mid (x,y) \in R\}$.